Mendelev/java-demo-app/migration-lab/README.md

 # Migration Lab: Phase 1 (Jenkins + Target VM)

-This docker-compose stack starts Jenkins and a target Ubuntu VM on the `migration-lab` network.
+This docker-compose stack now only starts the target Ubuntu VM on the `migration-lab` network.
+Jenkins runs on your separate VM.

 ## Start the lab